lfex/plottah/README.md

 This library aims to provide a means for programmers of the BEAM VM to use gnuplot in their native language.
 To accomplish this, it runs `gnuplot` in shell mode in a managed OS process.
 The `erlexec` library is used for two-way communications (via `stdin` and combined `stdout`/`stderr`).

-This library is in the early stages of development, so only a few functions are provided in the API.
+This library is in the early stages of development, so to-date only a few functions are provided in the API.
 See the "Usage" section below for example usage (also the `./examples` directory).
+For now, the API is a very thin layer over the gnuplot shell, but in the future a DSL may be provided for a more functional programming language experience.

 ## Build [&#x219F;](#table-of-contents)